aws-samples/unishop-monolith-to-microservices/README.md

 If you planning on browsing the code locally we recommend you will use an IDE
     * Eclipse IDE for Java Developers: https://www.eclipse.org/downloads/
     * IntelliJ IDEA: https://www.jetbrains.com/idea/download/
-* **Gradle (optional)**: If you planning on compiling the code yourself you will need Gardle installed locally.
-Download Gardle from https://gradle.org/install/
+* **Gradle (optional)**: If you planning on compiling the code yourself you will need Gradle installed locally.
+Download Gradle from https://gradle.org/install/

 </details>